Bloodyaugust/godot-template/README.md

 # godot-template

-A template for Godot projects.
-Currently, this branch is set up for 3.4.stable.
+An opinionated template for Godot projects.
+Currently, this branch is set up for 3.5.stable.

+Following the structure provided by this template can speed up development, especially for jams or prototypes.
+It's probably not enough for larger projects, but can serve as a good starting point.

 ## Modifying for a new game